aeonSolutions/PCB-Prototyping-Catalogue/Home-Automation/Smart Home Appliances/kitchen/readme.md

 ## [Home Automation](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/Home-Automation/README.md)
 - [Smart Coffee Machine Addon](https://github.com/aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon)

-This repo contains the KiCad files for the AeonLabs Home Automation Smart Coffee MAchine Addon.
+This repo contains the KiCad files for the Smart Coffee Machine Add-on.
 This PCB adds WiFi and BLE capabilities to any home or office coffee machine.
 Is able to control the water boiler temperature; remotely order a cup of coffee (with the possibility to control of the quantity of coffee in the cup); grind coffee beans.
 Don't forget to check out some cool photos of assembly on a Philips Senseo Coffee Machine [here](https://github.com/aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/tree/main/Philips%20Senseo)
 <p align="center">
 <img src="https://github.com/aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/blob/main/designs/pcb_front.png" height="150">